mariomastrandrea/sentiment-analysis-task/README.md

 - **Docker** installed in your machine

 ### Execution
+To run the project you must:
-1. Open your terminal and navigate to the project folder (sentiment-analysis-task).
+1. Open the terminal and navigate to the project folder (sentiment-analysis-task).
 2. Then execute the following docker command to build and run the entire project (both BE+FE):
 ```shell
 docker-compose up --build